efuquen/jquery-lesson/README.md

   + Performing some operation/modification to them
   + Reacting to some event (not necessarily user generated)
 * First we’ll cover the basis of selectors with the $ sign, then tools to change them
 * What is the DOM?
-Show HTML and a *tree* and how the DOM directly maps to these concepts.
+Show HTML and a *tree* and how the HTML maps to a tree structure.
+Emphasize how it is a representation of the actual HTML and how it is possible to manipulate it with Code.
+* So, what is this `$` thing really?
+Alias for `JQuery`, which is really a function that takes one string argument.